-8. Take vanity and lying far from me!
-Give me neither poverty nor riches.
-Provide for me my necessary food,
+8.keep vanity and lying far from me, and give me neither poverty nor riches.
+Provide me with my necessary food,

 9.lest I be full, and deny you, and think, “Who is the

-10. Do not make a servant speak slander concerning his master lest he curse you and you be found guilty.
+¶10.
+Do not slander a servant to his master, lest he curse you, and you be found guilty.

 11. There is a generation that curses their father and does not bless their mother.

 12. There is a generation that are clean in their own eyes, yet they have not been washed from their filthiness.

 13. There is a generation – oh, how haughty are their eyes, and their eyelids, lifted up!

 14. There is a generation whose teeth are swords and whose jaw-teeth are knives, to consume the lowly from the land and the needy from mankind.